DarwinRG/laravel-coral/README.md

 # The Coral
+## Introduction

-The CORAL is a platform developed by the Panpacific University Student Council and the Student Crime Prevention Council (SCPC) to empower students to voice their concerns and promote mental well-being.
-It provides a safe and supportive space for students to express their thoughts, share experiences, and seek guidance.
+The Coral is a collaborative platform developed by DarwinRG for the Panpacific University Student Council and the Student Crime Prevention Council (SCPC).
+It empowers the student body to connect with peers by sharing university events aligned with Sustainable Development Goals (SDGs).
+The platform also provides a direct communication channel for students to voice their concerns to the Student Council, enhancing campus engagement and governance.

 ## Features

 - **User Management**: Includes user authentication, and password management.